 One of the most anticipated new features is Navigate on Autopilot.
 Navigate on Autopilot helps a driver, under the driver’s supervision, with decision-making on highways.
 The system suggests when to take an on or off ramp, when to change lanes, and navigating highway interchanges.
 The overall goal of Navigate on Autopilot is to give drivers the most efficient route to a destination as possible.

-This system is one of the biggest steps forward for Tesla’s Autopilot feature, but it’s not quite there yet.
-When the computer system suggests a lane change, for example, the driver must prompt the car to change lanes by pressing the blinker stalk on the steering column.
 The dashboard display shows a blue line for the car’s current lane, with a suggested lane change in gray.
 The system works by simply inputting a destination into the computer system and pressing Navigate on Autopilot.

 Here’s a video from Tesla showing it in action: